dashbird/site/content/blog/what-is-serverless-database.md

 ___

 _We hope you enjoyed reading this short overview of serverless databases.
 Feel free to contact us over chat and if you have any questions leave them in the comments section below._

+### Failure detection, analytics and visibility for AWS Lambda based applications.
+5 minutes setup with no overhead or code changes.
+[Get Dashbird - sign up for a free account!](https://dashbird.io) ###